csitarichie/someip_cyclone_dds_bridge/README.md

 How to use the source code and the build system.

 ### Building
-As of now build is working on OSX/Darwin with prerequisites installed by Darwin.
+As of now build is working on ubuntu 18.04 bionic container on linux

 Prerequisites:
-* cmake `brew install cmake` version is 3.22
+* cmake `sudo apt install cmake` version is 3.22
-* ninja `brew install ninja` version 1.10.2
+* ninja `sudo apt install ninja` version 1.10.2
-* bison `brew install bison` version 3.8.2
+* bison `sudo apt install bison` version 3.8.2
-* git   `brew install git`   version 2.34.1
+* git   `sudo apt install git`   version 2.34.1
-* ToDo Add vSomeIP dependencies
+* boost `sudo apt sudo apt-get install libboost-system1.65-dev libboost-thread1.65-dev libboost-log1.65-dev` version
+  1.65.0
+* libyml from source
+* P7 from source

 ### Dispatcher Concept